anirudh-m14/CFOLD-seeker/README.md

   * sys

 ## Installation and use of CFOLD-seeker:
-before using this package, be sure to install these libraries:
+Before using this package, be sure to install these libraries:
   `pip install requests pandas numpy biopython`

 1. Download the CFOLD-seeker ZIP package.